-Prerequisites: CRC 112, CRC 120 Corequisite: CRC 230
+Prerequisites: CRC 112 and CRC 120.
+Corequisite: CRC 230.

-CRC 114-Verbatim V
+CRC 114-Verbatim Reporting V

-7 Lect., 3 Lab., 7 Sem.-Hrs.
 Continued emphasis on building a realtime translation machine shorthand vocabulary for instantaneous translation.
 In addition, students will stenographically write verbatim literary, jury charge, and two-voice testimony at increasing speeds.
 Students will be expected to transcribe dictated materials using a computer-aided transcription system as learned in CRC 130 and CRC 230.

-Prerequisites: CRC 113, CRC 230
+Prerequisites: CRC 113 and CRC 230.

-Corequisites: CRC 211, CRC 212, CRC 220
+Corequisites: CRC 211, CRC 212 and CRC 220.

-CRC 115-Verbatim VI Format:
+CRC 115-Verbatim Reporting VI 5 Lect., 3 Lab., 6 Sem.-Hrs.
 Continued emphasis on building a realtime translation machine shorthand vocabulary for instantaneous translation.
 In addition, students will stenographically write verbatim literary, jury charge, and two-voice testimony at increasing speeds.
 Students will be expected to transcribe dictated materials using a computer-aided transcription system.
 Students will also receive instruction in preparation for the Skills Test portion of the National Court Reporters Association's Registered Professional Reporter examination.

-Prerequisites: CRC 114, CRC 211, CRC 212, CRC 220
+Prerequisites: CRC 114 and CRC 220.

-Corequisite: CRC 290
+Corequisite: CRC 290.

-CRC 120-English for Court Reporters

-This course distinguishes between general grammatical rules and those unique to a verbatim transcript of proceedings from a courtroom, hearing, or realtime environment to allow the student to more clearly punctuate the spoken word.
+CRC 120-English for Court Reporters This course distinguishes between general grammatical rules and those unique to a verbatim transcript of proceedings from a courtroom or administrative hearing environment which allow the student to more clearly punctuate the spoken word.
 Proofreading and research skills will also be taught.
-Students will experience through class work and homework the volume of tasks other than steno-writing covered by a professional reporter.

-Prerequisites: CRC 111 and ENG 101 Corequisite: CRC 112
+Prerequisites: CRC 111 and ENG 101.

-CRC 130-Court Reporting Technology I 2 Lect., 1 Lab., 2 Sem.-Hrs.
-Introduction to computer-aided transcription (CAT).
-Development of writing and editing skills for realtime.
-Development of personal CAT dictionary.
-Prerequisite: CRC 110 Corequisite: CRC 111
+CRC 130-Court Reporting Technology I 3 Lect., 3 Sem.-Hrs.
+Introduction to computer-aided transcription (CAT) and realtime translation procedures.

+Prerequisite: CRC 110 and OMT 126.